You are here

 White-tailed Prairie Hares are more active at night.
 During the day, it is normal for mother hare to leave her young as her presence near them would attract the unwanted attention of predators.
 Baby hares have an instinctual defense of "freezing in place" and an effective natural camouflage which protect them from their normal predators.
 This "freezing" can make people think the hares are defenseless but this action is a natural day-time defense mechanism.
 At night, the hares become much more active.
 The female will find and nurse her young and forage for food.

-Knowing all that, there are rare occasions when we would encourage you to relocate a baby hare that is truly in danger.
-Signs to look for include leg fractures, open wounds, or suspected parasites or neurological damage that can be recognized by the loss of balance or falling over.
-If you find a hare in these conditions, contact your local wildlife rehabilitation society or the Alberta Wildlife Rehabilitator's Association at 1-888-924-2444 immediately.
-If they request that you transport the hare to them, please follow these guidelines to ensure that you minimize the animal's stress:
+Knowing all that, there are rare occasions when a baby hare truly needs help.
+If you see a baby hare with obvious injuries such as leg fractures, open wounds, or suspected parasites or neurological damage that can be recognized by the loss of balance or falling over, then contact your local wildlife rehabilitation.
+(See list below) If they request that you transport the hare to them, please follow these guidelines to ensure that you minimize the animal's stress:

-- Use an appropriately sized box with adequate ventilation
+- Use an appropriately sized box with adequate ventilation, lined with paper towels and grass

 - Leave the car radio off and speak in whispers when necessary